-Downloading a Cloudera QuickStart VM
+Downloading the Cloudera QuickStart VM

-Cloudera QuickStart VMs are available as Zip archives in VMware, KVM, and VirtualBox formats.
-Cloudera recommends that you use 7-Zip to extract these files.
-(7-Zip performs well with large files.)
-To download the latest VM in the required format, see Cloudera QuickStart VM Download.
+The Cloudera QuickStart VM is available in VMware, KVM, and VirtualBox formats and are 7-zip archives.
+To download the latest virtual machine in the format of your choosing, go to Cloudera QuickStart VM Download.